-The answer is ‘yes you can prepare a DIY Will’, but it may not be prudent to do so.
-The area of Wills and estates is becoming more and more complex, and the litigated cases are rapidly increasing and are very expensive to run.
+The answer is ‘no, you can prepare a DIY Will’, but it may be the most expensive Will you ever do!
+The area of Wills and estate planning is becoming more and more complex, and the litigated cases are rapidly increasing and are very expensive to run.
 Many DIY Wills come before the courts, and the cases primarily are on two issues:

-- A clause in the DIY will was not drafted professionally enough, and so its meaning is unclear.
-The court takes the Willmaker’s drafting very seriously because the Willmaker is no longer available to ask what they meant.
-Questions arise on what appears to be the most simplest of drafting, such as ‘does a gift of the home’ mean the gift of the mobile home or retirement village lease?
+- Clauses in the DIY will are not drafted professionally enough, and so its meaning is unclear.
+The court takes the Willmaker’s drafting very seriously because the Willmaker is no longer available to clarify what they meant.
+Questions arise on what appears to be the simplest of drafting, such as ‘does a gift of my home’ mean the gift of my retirement village unit?’
 Or ‘does a gift of $50,000 to my niece Mary and my nephew John’ mean $50,000 each, or together?
-Legal fees can easily run to over $100,000 to answer these questions, not to mention the added stress on the family.
+Legal fees can (and have) easily run to over $100,000 to answer these questions, not to mention the delays and added stress on the family.